Team-xManager/xManager/README.md

 For contributors, pull request should be done on the "Developer" branch.
 The "main" branch is for the release.

+# IMPORTANT NOTES (READ ME FIRST)

+•xManager is created using Sketchware app via android.
+•xManager only uses Firebase Database as its api.
+•No trackers, no spyware or any other malicious codes has been added on the source code.
+What you see on the source code is what's inside the build apk.
+You can extract the apk for yourself.
+•The source code that can be seen here is what's inside the exported zip file for Android Studio.
+•There are some instance that the source code is unbuildable, some parts might be missing and such due to limitations.
+•Users might experience some downtime and maintenance since we are manually changing the hosting links of each individual files from time to time.
+•xManager is completely free and we do not get any comissions with it.
+•We will support the app as long as we can.
+Internal improvements may not guaranteed.

 # xManager (Spotify)

 An android application where you can manage and install all versions of the spotify app.